ocni-dtu/livestock-blog/content/posts/importance_water.md

 Date: 2018-12-02
-Modified: 2018-12-02
+Modified: 2018-12-12
-Status: draft
+Status: published
 Authors: Christian Kongsgaard
-Tags: livestock, tutorial, python, grasshopper, first component
+Tags: livestock, grasshopper, utci, run-off
 Title: Importance of Water in the Urban Environment
 HeaderImage: /images/importance_water/Front_Page_Presentation.png
 Summary: Write up of the presentation I gave at the RESTORE Malaga Training School in October of 2018.